Safety Tips for Women Camping Alone for the First Time

 Tip 3: Create a Float Plan

-I call it a float plan—clearly it's not because we are likely on land—but the US Coast Guard is big on "float plans" for good reason.
+I call it a float plan—clearly it's not because we camp on land—but the US Coast Guard is big on "float plans" for good reason.
 Float plans are the common reason people can be found and rescued at sea if things go wrong.
 Let's adapt our float plan to our camping trip.
 Here's how:

 - Tell someone reliable which days and times you will be gone and where exactly you will be.